 A tuition assistance program is available to employees.
 Degree programs are available through local colleges and universities.

 The educational achievement of a new police officer may enable him or her to begin pay at a higher level or step, with the opportunity to advance to another pay level if education is obtained.

 All uniforms and equipment are furnished by the City.

 The City contributes 5% of salary to a state sponsored 401-K plan.
 Employees have the option to make additional contributions to this account; Employee contributions are tax deferred.
 The 401-K plan offers a variety of investment options as well as a loan provision.

-The City provides each employee a life insurance policy at no cost.
+The City provides each employee with a life insurance policy at no cost.
 Additional coverage for employees and their dependents (up to $100,000) may be purchased at reasonable rates.
 Accidental death coverage is included.
 The North Carolina Local Government Retirement System will pay the beneficiaries of an active employee who dies a benefit equal to their annual salary, but no less than $25,000 or more than $50,000.

 Take-Home Car Program:

 Officers that live within Alamance and surrounding Counties may have the opportunity to take their assigned police vehicle home.